mpetrovich/cypress-scenario-runner/README.md

 {string}  = name@example.com
 ```

 In addition, the full [Gherkin specification](https://cucumber.io/docs/gherkin/reference/) is supported along with [additional enhancements](https://github.com/TheBrainFamily/cypress-cucumber-preprocessor#background-section) by `cypress-cucumber-preprocessor`.
 For instance, you can use scenario templates/outlines, data tables, and tags in your scenarios.

-See the [`cypress/integration/`](cypress/integration/) directory for examples.
+See the [`cypress/integration/`](cypress/integration/) directory for more examples.

 ### Annotating HTML elements